IntelLabs/scenario_execution/docs/tutorials.rst

    Scenario execution uses the predefined events ``end`` and ``fail`` to detect success or failure of a scenario.
 If no ``emit end`` or ``emit fail`` is defined, a success is assumed.

 .. note::
-    It is good practice to define a timeout modifier within a scenario or sub-tree or action.
+    It is good practice to define a timeout modifier within a scenario to avoid that failing scenarios run forever.

     .. code-block::